The First Musical Instrument

 To support the hole’s human origins, archaeologists Giuliano Bastiani and François Zoltán Horusitzky built a similar flute using Mousterian-era stone tools that would have been available at the time.
 They were able to do so without leaving distinct manufacturing marks on about half of their perforations, something the Divje Babe flute also lacks.
 But the flute’s true verification as an instrument came when it was played by academic musician Ljuben Dimkaroski, who oriented the piece in such a way as to be able to play complex music compositions.
 It has also been suggested the flute was used to replicate animal sounds during hunting.

 The flute’s discovery had important implications for our understanding of Neanderthals, who were long thought to lack meaningful symbolic or creative thinking like Homo sapiens.
 The Divje Babe flute helped bolster the idea that these kinds of behavior extend further back into prehistory than previously thought.
-Today, the flute is housed at National Museum of Slovenia, but if Slovenia is a bit too far of a trek for you, you can listen to music played on a reconstruction of the flute right here.Cool Things!
+Today, the flute is housed at National Museum of Slovenia, but if Slovenia is a bit too far of a trek for you, you can listen to music played on a reconstruction of the flute right here.Featured Product

 Specimen Deep Dives